Bike Maintenance and Repair

 - Weekly: Clean and lubricate chain, check tire pressure.

-- Quarterly: Check drivetrain components, true the wheels, inspect frame.
+- Quarterly: Check drivetrain wear, true the wheels, inspect the frame.

 Storing Your Bike